3scale/apisonator/docs/oauth_tokens.md

 * Tokens can be application-wide or user-specific.

-* Application-wide tokens always succeed in authorizing regardless of user ids.
+* Application-wide tokens are only considered for authorization when there is no user id associated to the request, so they cannot authorize users.

 * User-specific tokens only succeed in authorizing when the user_id they relate to was specified in the authorization call.